Great Famine of 1876–1878: Preceding events

-Famine and relief
+Relief

 The insistence on more rigorous tests for qualification, however, led to strikes by "relief workers" in the Bombay presidency.

 In January 1877, Temple reduced the wage for a day's hard work in the relief camps in Madras and Bombay—this 'Temple wage' consisted of 1 lb of grain plus one anna for a man, and a slightly reduced amount for a woman or working child, for a "long day of hard labour without shade or rest."
 The rationale behind the reduced wage, which was in keeping with a prevailing belief of the time, was that any excessive payment might create 'dependency' (or "demoralisation" in contemporaneous usage) among the famine-afflicted population.

 Temple's recommendations were opposed by some officials, including William Digby and the physician W. R. Cornish, Sanitary Commissioner for the Madras Presidency.
 Cornish argued for a minimum of 1.5 lb of grain and, in addition, supplements of vegetables and protein, especially if the individuals were performing strenuous labour in the relief works.
 However, Lytton supported Temple, who argued that "everything must be subordinated to the financial consideration of disbursing the smallest sum of money."

 In March 1877, the provincial government of Madras increased the ration halfway towards Cornish's recommendations, to 1.25 lb of grain and 1.5 oz of protein in the form of daal (pulses).
 Meanwhile, many more people had succumbed to the famine.
 In other parts of India, such as the United Provinces, where relief was meagre, the resulting mortality was high.
 In the second half of 1878, an epidemic of malaria killed many more who were already weakened by malnutrition.

 By early 1877, Temple proclaimed that he had put "the famine under control".
 Digby noted that "a famine can scarcely be said to be adequately controlled which leaves one-fourth of the people dead."

 All in all, the Government of India spent Rs.
 30 million in relieving 700 million units (1 unit = relief for 1 person for 1 day) in British India and, in addition, another Rs.
 7.2 million in relieving 72 million units in the princely states of Mysore and Hyderabad.
 Revenue (tax) payments to the amount of Rs.
 6 million were either not enforced or postponed until the following year, and charitable donations from Great Britain and the colonies totaled Rs.
 8.4 million.
 However, this cost was minuscule per capita; for example, the expenditure incurred in the Bombay Presidency was less than one-fifth of that in the Bihar famine of 1873–74, which affected a smaller area and did not last as long.